equodev/chromium-multiplatform-testing/README.md

 > By default the application will run on the <b>localhost:3000</b> port.

-Open the `example1.wf` to assert GLSP is working as expected.
+3. Open the `example1.wf` file to confirm that GLSP is working as expected.

 ## Eclipse GLSP Integration setup
-We provide a script to do the Eclipse setup.
-In the parent **chromium-multiplatform-testing** folder, run the following command to install all dependencies in a bash terminal:
+A script is provided to streamline the Eclipse setup process.
+In the parent `chromium-multiplatform-testing` folder, execute the following command in a bash terminal to install all dependencies:

 ```sh
 ./setup_glsp_integration.sh